rubenacevedo3/WaiterBot/README.md

 ## Future Works

 * Impliment a PID controller or use a Navigation Stack
-* Create more test to get 100% code coverage
+* Create more tests to get 100% code coverage
 * Create moving obsticals in Gazebo